Learn to buy, maintain, and manage rental properties

 Once you have a judge’s eviction order, your problems are nearly over.
 But not quite.

-Few lawyers come cheap.
+Many landlords hire a lawyer to put together any forms they need (like lease agreements or eviction orders).
+But few lawyers come cheap.
 So you may decide on becoming a landlord to become your own amateur lawyer, too.

-But that will only work if you're prepared to put in the hours to do your homework.
-You'll need to become an expert on landlord-tenant law in your state, including any federal or local legislation that applies.
+That will only work if you’re prepared to put in the hours to do your homework.
+You’ll need to become an expert on landlord-tenant law in your state, including any federal or local legislation that applies.
 And that means you need the sort of mind that is comfortable acquiring and using such knowledge.

 If you search online for “best law books for landlords,” you’ll find plenty of choices.
 Just make sure the ones you choose are from reputable publishers and by expert lawyers.
 And that they cover your state.